A checkpoint with Ukrainian soldiers on the territory of Sudzha in Russia on August 16, 2024. (Kostiantyn Liberov/Libkos/Getty Images)

 “People orient themselves around the views of the (government-controlled) media.
 The mood is to end this one, so we can go home,” said an attorney from Kursk Oblast.
 He recently moved to Leningrad Oblast because of cross-border shelling.

-Yan said, “(People) blame Ukraine’s and government, believing their actions have caused them to be internally displaced.”
+Yan said, “(People) blame Ukraine’s army and government, believing their actions have caused them to be internally displaced.”
 “They want to go home.”
 “They recognize that this is only possible if territories where they lived by military means are liberated,” he continued.

 Alexey Gusev, an independent sociologist, said that the invasion of the Kursk Oblast as well as the raids on Belgorod Oblast made these regions the most “militaristic,” ultra-patriotic, and anti-Ukrainian.